By Craig Neil. This post includes affiliate links.

 - Out About Scotland complete guide: Seton Collegiate

-As churches go this is one of the smallest in HES’s roster but it’s no less interesting for it, and it offers an interesting insight into Scotland’s religious history.
+Historic Environment Scotland manages Seton Collegiate, which is located a short distance from the village of Longniddry.
+The church dates back to the 1200s, but thanks to HES’s restoration efforts, it has been remarkably well preserved.
+As churches go, this is one of the smallest on HES’s roster but it’s no less interesting for it, as it offers an insight into Scotland’s religious history.

-Sadly, while Rosslyn Chapel is full of attractive carvings on the inside, Seton Collegiate is quite plain, but at least there are lots of information panels that help to explain the story of the Preston family and the reasons why they built such a large college.
+Today, Seton Collegiate is a fine example of mediaeval architecture and is a popular attraction thanks to its manicured gardens and intricate stonework.
+The interior of Seton Collegiate is quite plain, but at least there are lots of information panels that help to explain the story of the Preston family and the reasons why they built the collegiate.

-However, if you’d like to experience a wee bit more history you’ll find the Battle of Prestonpans viewing platform a mile west on the A198 where you can view the site of one of the most important battles of the Jacobite uprising.
+If you’d like to experience more history, you’ll find the Battle of Prestonpans viewing platform a mile west on the A198 where you can view the site of one of the most important battles of the Jacobite uprising.
+To find it, head to the Meadowmill Sports Centre, postcode EH32 0UA.

 Tantallon Castle